christinadan/christinadan-11ty/src/posts/2016-03-04-securing-a-job-internship-part-2-interview-success/index.md

 If in the end you really don't know or you're unsure of your answer, just say so!
 Explain why you're unsure.
 Sure, you'll be be admitting there are gaps in your knowledge, but it's better to admit you're mistaken then to go on explaining something that's completely wrong.
 Think about a project you'd be working on.
 Would you continue on coding something you don't even know is right?
 No!
 You'd ask and make sure you're producing quality results.
 Talk about the steps you'd take to figuring out the problem and what you would do fill those gaps in your knowledge.
 We all learn from mistakes, but it sure does save time and money when we can prevent those mistakes to begin with.

-{% responsiveImage 'saw-a-pigeon-having-a-job-interview-earlier-i-hope-he-got-it.jpg', 'Screenshot of a tweet: Saw a pigeon having a job interview earlier, I hope he got it', page %}
+{% responsiveImage 'saw-a-pigeon-having-a-job-interview-earlier-i-hope-he-got-it.jpg', 'Screenshot of a tweet: &quot;Saw a pigeon having a job interview earlier, I hope he got it&quot;' %}

 ## 5\.
 Don't be nervous